 Whether this coexistence takes place through church services, singing worship hymns, learning scripture in a bible study, or simple quiet time, this level of congregating is vital to the lives of most Regency residents and seniors for spiritual well-being.

 Finding a religious retirement community takes careful consideration and plenty of research.
-When choosing the best senior living facility for you or your loved one’s religious needs, meet with the staff and residents and ask about our religious programs, events, and activities.
+When choosing the best senior living community for you or your loved one’s religious needs, meet with the staff and residents and ask about our religious programs, events, and activities.
 It is often said that faith is the cornerstone of Regency’s communities and a major source of life for residents.

 Written by: Katie Hanley